nixuebinCode/C-Plus-Plus-Profession/C++/01_Effective C++/Effective C++.md

 In `doProcessing`:

 * Because `w` is declared to be of type `Widget`, `w` must support the `Widget` interface.
-We can look up this interface in the source code (e.g., the .h file for `Widget`) to see exactly what it looks like, so I call this an **explicit interface** — one explicitly visible in the source code.
+We can look up this interface in the source code (e.g., the `.h` file for `Widget`) to see exactly what it looks like, so I call this an **<font color='blue'>explicit interface</font>** — one explicitly visible in the source code.
-* Because some of `Widget`'s member functions are virtual, `w`'s calls to those functions will exhibit runtime polymorphism: the specific function to call will be determined at runtime based on `w`'s dynamic type.
+* Because some of `Widget`'s member functions are `virtual`, `w`'s calls to those functions will exhibit **<font color='blue'>runtime polymorphism</font>**: the specific function to call will be determined at runtime based on `w`'s dynamic type.

-The world of templates and generic programming is fundamentally different:
+The world of **templates and generic programming** is fundamentally different.
+In that world, explicit interfaces and runtime polymorphism continue to exist, but they're less important.
+Instead, implicit interfaces and compile-time polymorphism move to the fore.

 ```c++
 template<typename T>